The Blind Watchmaker: Why the Evidence Reveals a Universe Without Design

 "Even if they can't be herded, cats in sufficient number can make a lot of noise and they can't be ignored." p27 (He is speaking of the difficulty of organizing atheists.)

 "When one person suffers from a delusion, it is called insanity.
-When many people suffer from a delusion, it is called Religion." quoting Robert Pirsig from "Zen and the Art of Motorcycle Maintenance". p28 "The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully." p51
+When many people suffer from a delusion, it is called Religion." quoting Robert Pirsig from "Zen and the Art of Motorcycle Maintenance". p28 "The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully." p51 "What is remarkable is the polar opposition between the religiosity of the American public at large and the atheism of the intellectual elite." p127

 "Any God capable of designing a universe ...must be a supremely complex and improbable entity who needs an even bigger explanation than the one he is supposed to provide." p147